darkalphaxteam/Cyber-X-Beta-Release/README.md

 5. Upload Session.json You Forked Repo
 6. Deploy And Enjoy

-## ALL THE CREDITS GOES TO ORIGINAL REPO OWNER DGNEON (CHEENS BOT-MD)
+## ALL THE CREDITS GOES TO ORIGINAL REPO OWNER DGNEON (CHEEMS BOT-MD)

 ## UPDATES